Lefty93/shoppinglist/README.md

 # shoppinglist
 A mini project for practice.
+Welcome to visit~
+Below the link ↓↓↓↓↓
 https://lefty93.github.io/shoppinglist/